GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

 aliases: [/docs/how-tos/debug]
 ---

-Skaffold lets you debug your application running on a local or remote Kubernetes cluster, almost exactly how you would do it if the code were running locally on your machine.
-Skaffold does this by detecting the runtime of your project and transparently configuring the containers in pods for debugging against that framework.
+Skaffold lets you set breakpoints and step through your application, even when deployed to remote Kubernetes clusters, as if the code were running locally on your machine.
+Skaffold detects the language runtimes of your container images, reconfigures the pods for debugging, forward debugging ports, and then monitors and for when debuggable containers come online.
+IDE integrations like Cloud Code leverage Skaffold's events to automatically set up debugging sessions.

 Debugging is currently supported for five language runtimes.